Form

 Details of this link for ENS and that for Merchandise in Baggage declarations can be found on the GAR template under ‘Reporting Goods’.

-Project Pegasus: what to do if you see something suspicious
+Project Pegasus - what to do if you see something suspicious

-Project Pegasus is a joint initiative between Border Force, the National Crime Agency and the Police which aims to counter the threats of smuggling, immigration crime and terrorism around the UK’s airfields.
+Project Pegasus is a joint initiative between Border Force, the National Crime Agency and the Police to counter the threats of smuggling, immigration crime and terrorism around the UK’s airfields.
 Pegasus is a public-facing campaign to raise awareness and promote the reporting of suspicious or unusual behaviour within the GA environment.

-If you see anything suspicious you can:
+If you see anything suspicious:

 • contact your local police or